Penalties, Notices and Reports

 Q. Do I have to attend court?

 If you are pleading not guilty you can fill in the form with the summons or attend.
-If you do not fill in the form or attend your view on things like the date of the trial will not be known.
-If you do not attend court for the trial itself the case may proceed without you and so the court will not hear your evidence.
+If you do not fill in the form or attend, your mitigation will not be taken into account.
+If you attend the hearing to plead not guilty but then you do not attend court for the trial itself, the case may proceed without you and so the court will not hear your evidence.

 Q. If I have a trial will I be able to challenge Northern's witnesses?